What is influencer marketing? Your ultimate influencer marketing guide

 In June 2000, ASOS was established as a UK fashion retailer.
-Today, they sell over 80,000 products around the world.
+Today, it sells over 80,000 products around the world.

-Their innovative marketing - using influencers such as the ASOS Insiders - has paid off bigtime.
-They now have over 20 million social media followers, and in the last 12 months received over 1.4 billion product views.
+Its innovative marketing - using influencers such as the ASOS Insiders - has paid off bigtime.
+It now has over 20 million social media followers, and in the last 12 months received over 1.4 billion product views.

 With influencer marketing, the sky's the limit.
-But how exactly do you build social influence into your marketing strategy?
+But how do you build social influence into your marketing strategy?
 And what are the pitfalls?

-My guide covers everything you need to know about influencer marketing, from campaign concept, right through to completion and analysis.
+My guide explains everything you need to know about influencer marketing.
+From campaign concept, right through to completion and analysis.
 Let's get going...